dlarue/donkeycar/docs/buggy.md

 Afterwards attaching the RPi to the carrier plate with screws.
 My intention was to use the same printed studs like for the PWM driver pcb but it turned out that Cura (my 3D printer software) had decided to make the base columns of the RPi studs hollow which resulted in the top parts to brake off.
 So I scrwed in the RPi with 4 2.5mm mini Philips plastic screws.

-Here is a view of the RPi attached:
+Here is a view of the RPi attached and the carrier already provisionally moved into place.
 ![elec-all-1](./assets/elec-all-1.jpeg)

 This is the whole base plate of the car.
 Also the voltage converter is attached now.
 The fit is not tight enough to hold that mini pcb inside the cutout area.
 I therefore put a small bit of hot glue in between.